Feeling Deep Blue: IBM Brand Analysis

 Brand opportunities

 To start, in order to save IBM’s failing brand, they need a better value proposition.
-It will take a lot of work and determination to gain back its old reputation.
-Promises of values to be delivered, should actually be delivered.
-Next, IBM can only hope that they can see an increase in brand value again in the hands of the new CEO, Arvind Krishna.
+It will take a lot of work and determination to regain their old reputation.
+Promises of values to be delivered should actually be delivered.
+Next, IBM can only hope to see an increase in brand value again under the leadership of the new CEO, Arvind Krishna.

 Conclusion

-The key takeaway of this brand analysis is that it’s essential to be careful in what promises you make as a company.
-As it is hard to grow back that same trust and brand reputation again, if you were to lose it.
-IBM needs to make realistic goals and improve based on customer feedback.
-In the end, they want to help solve customer’s problems after all.
+The key takeaway of this brand analysis is that it’s essential to be careful with the promises you make as a company.
+It is extremely difficult to regain the same trust and brand reputation once it’s lost.
+IBM needs to set realistic goals and improve based on customer feedback.
+In the end, they want to help solve their customers’ problems.